C8 Water Pollution & PFAS Groundwater Contamination

 PFAS Surface Water Pollution

 Liquid phase waste containing C8 has historically been discharged directly into surface water sources in varying quantities.
 The most typical receptor of this pollution is the river and stream system.
 For instance, the Ohio River received large injections of C8 waste flowing from the West Virginia areas.
-And the C8 water pollution which occurred in the upgradient West Virginia locations subsequently contaminated the downstream sites such as Southern Ohio and beyond.
-And once flowing within surface water, C8 can move into the underlying soil and eventually groundwater.
+And the C8 water pollution that occurred in the upgradient West Virginia locations subsequently contaminated the downstream sites such as Southern Ohio and beyond.
+Once flowing within surface water, C8 can move into the underlying soil and eventually groundwater.

 Controlled C8 Water Discharges